Why Some Wineries Are Becoming 'Certified B Corp' — And What That Means

 Many college students studying abroad focus more on soaking in the culture — and the local drinking scene — than on their future careers.
 But for Charles Brain and Walker Brown, their time as exchange students in South Africa in 2014 sparked something more.

-They returned to the Western Cape two years later with the goal of developing a wine brand and bringing the cuvées they loved back to the U.S. However, they didn't want to simply start a winery in South Africa; they aimed to empower growers and laborers and ultimately, create a unique platform that would benefit their partners in a socially responsible manner.
+They returned to the Western Cape two years later with the goal of developing a wine brand and bringing the cuvées they loved back to the U.S. However, they didn't want to simply start a winery in South Africa; they aimed to empower growers and laborers and, ultimately, create a unique platform that would benefit their partners in a socially responsible manner.

 Under their label, Lubanzi Wines — which launched a mere three years ago — they set up protocols to ensure the well-being of their workers.
 As a testament to their commitment, in January, Lubanzi became one of just 25 wineries worldwide — and one of only 2,788 businesses — to become a Certified B Corporation.